scheinmensch/Spotify/README.md

 I may later compare different artists with each other or develop an ML model.
 The ideas will certainly come during the analysis.

 In this repository, I place particular emphasis on the visualizations.
-Color schemes, fonts, etc. should be coordinated and match the theme.
-For example, I checked on the official band's website which font they used and applied it to the plots.
+Color schemes, fonts, etc. I'm also working on interactive plots (and how to render them on Github and nbviewer).

 ### Virtual environment: